cocobird231/rv2_package_example/README.md

     - `launch`: The required parameters to create `runfile.sh` for systemd service.
         - `params`: The name of the parameters file under `params` directory.
         - `launch`: The name of the launch file under `launch` directory.
+        - `use_root`: The flag to run the service as root.
+If `true`, the service will be run as root.

     - `network`: The network parameters to create `runfile.sh` and service file.
         - `interface`: The network interface to use.
 The parameter will be added to the service file.